 Today you will visit Somerset and the popular honeypot attraction of Cheddar Gorge.
 Students will have the opportunity to learn more about the features of a Karst landscapes, with a guided visit to the two magnificent show caves on offer.

 Transfer to accommodation in Dorset.

-Today will be all about coastal landfords, with a guided walk along a stretch of the Jurassic coastline at Nare's head to observe key geographical features such as stacks, caves and arches.
+Today will be all about coastal landforms, with a guided walk along a stretch of the Jurassic coastline at Nare's head to observe key geographical features such as stacks, caves and arches.

 Transfer to accommodation in Cornwall

-Visit the Eden Project for a tour and education talk to learn about wold biomes.
-You an also add in a work shop on topics such as climate change or sustainability.
+Visit the Eden Project for a tour and education talk to learn about world biomes.
+You can also add in a work shop on topics such as climate change or sustainability.